-- The ROOTS represent my education, qualifications, ongoing learning and professional development.
+- The ROOTS represent my education, qualifications, and ongoing learning.
 These feed and energise everything I do.

-- The TRUNK is my active teaching practice: the deepening experience I gain from working with my 60+ students of all ages and abilities.
+- The TRUNK is my active teaching practice, and the deepening experience I gain from working with my 50+ students of all ages and abilities.

-- The LEAVES are my composing, writing and consultancy work: my public engagement with the wider teaching community.
+- The LEAVES are my composing, writing and consultancy work: all of my more public, visible engagement with the wider teaching community.